 Typo’s sprint analysis feature allows engineering leaders to track and analyze their team’s progress throughout a sprint.
 It uses data from Git and the issue management tool to provide insights into getting insights on how much work has been completed, how much work is still in progress, and how much time is left in the sprint hence, identifying any potential problems early on and taking corrective action.

 Burndown charts offer a clear and concise visualization of progress over time.
+Many agile teams rely on burndown charts to monitor progress and drive continuous improvement.
 While they excel at tracking remaining work, they are not without limitations, especially when it comes to addressing quality, team dynamics, or changes in scope.

 Integrating advanced metrics and tools like Typo, teams can achieve a more holistic view of their sprint performance and ensure continuous improvement.